RuberDuck9/WaveRV/README.md

 - OX - 111 - io out

 ### Special:
+Unlike gp registers, most of these cannot be written to directly, at least without privledged access.

 - Instruction Register - holds the instruction which is currently being executed
 - Program Counter - address of next instruction to be fetched